kubernetes-sigs/node-feature-discovery/README.md

 if the node has `kmod1` _AND_ `kmod2` kernel modules loaded.
 - A node would contain the label: `feature.node.kubernetes.io/custom-my.pci.feature=true` if the node contains a PCI device with a PCI vendor ID of `15b3` _AND_ PCI device ID of `1014` _OR_ `1017`.
+- A node would contain the label: `feature.node.kubernetes.io/custom-my.usb.feature=true` if the node contains a USB device with a USB vendor ID of `1d6b` _AND_ USB device ID of `0003`.
 - A node would contain the label: `feature.node.kubernetes.io/custom-my.combined.feature=true` if `vendor_kmod1` _AND_ `vendor_kmod2` kernel modules are loaded __AND__ the node contains a PCI device with a PCI vendor ID of `15b3` _AND_ PCI device ID of `1014` _or_ `1017`.